 And these hard-to-get tickets should preferably be booked two months in advance because they get sold out pretty quickly.

 They can be bought in Japan at Lawson stores.
 Or you can purchase them online in advance through online stores like Viagogo, and pay a premium for middleman fees.

-Be transported into a fantastical world at Studio Ghibli Museum, designed like an European castle, as well as score a behind-the-scenes look at the animation artists’ work stations and inspiration.
+Be transported into a fantastical world at Studio Ghibli Museum, designed like a European castle, as well as score a behind-the-scenes look at the animation artists’ workstations and inspiration.

 Photography within the museum is not allowed – you can only take photos at certain outdoor spots.

 With fun play areas for kids and plenty of hands-on exploration that will make everyone go ooh and aah, this castle of imagination is worth a day trip.

 As Studio Ghibli Museum says, experience the place with your senses (which is why they don’t allow photography).

 If you have to choose between classic Disneyland and Tokyo DisneySea, pick DisneySea.

 The Japanese have taken the Disneyland theme park concept further and made it bigger, better, and even more creative.